cdl-geneseo/geneseo-dictionary/B/Bank-Street.md

 # Bank Street

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Bank Street

 Created by  Zachary Arthur, last modified on Sep 18, 2008

 /bnk strit/ NN.
 Clip of Bank St. Bagel Cafe, located on the corner of Bank and Main in Geneseo, NY; &quot;I'm hungry.
 How does Bank Street sound?&quot; F 02 (said to be S 02, but no evidence given).